iAndyHD3/GroupExporter/README.md

 # GroupExporter

-simple mod to export level free and used groups to a text file.
+simple mod to export free and used groups to a text file.
 [example here](https://github.com/iAndyHD3/GroupExporter/blob/main/example-output.txt)

 # Download